-1.2.
-Objectives, referencing and structure of this document
+1.2 Objectives, referencing and structure of this document

-- 1.2.1.
-This document defines the VHR profile-based specifications to be used within the CAP checks programme (CwRS and LPIS QA).
-Its objective is to give the stakeholders1 in the image acquisition process clarity in the technical detail, and it describes the process flow starting from zone definition, through image use, to image return and possible re-use of imagery at the end of the Campaign (see Figure 1). - 1.2.2.
-The JRC has an overarching role as responsible for the functioning of the FWCs and for the quality control (QC) of the operations, while most of the interaction necessary within the image acquisition process takes place between the FW contractor and the MS administrations (or contractors) performing the CAP checks.
-These specifications are intended also to describe these interactions. - 1.2.3.
-This document is available in the 'Documentation' section of the G4CAP Web application [4]. - 1.2.4.
-Several references are made here to the common technical specifications for the remote sensing controls of area-based subsidies [5], and relevant guidance documents found at the Monitoring Agricultural ResourceS (MARS) WikiCAP [3], to the Guidelines for Best Practice and Quality Checking of Ortho Imagery [6] and to the high-resolution (HR) profile-based specifications [7], which should be used in conjunction with the present document.
-Reference is also made to the terms and conditions of the FWCs for image procurement with the JRC [1].
+- 1.2.1 This document defines the VHR profile-based specifications to be used within the CAP checks programme (CwRS and LPIS QA).
+Its objective is to give the stakeholders in the image acquisition process clarity in the technical detail, and it describes the process flow starting from zone definition, through image use, to image return and possible re-use of imagery at the end of the Campaign (see Figure 1). - 1.2.2 The JRC has an overarching role as responsible for the functioning of the FWCs and for the quality control (QC) of the operations, while most of the interaction necessary within the image acquisition process takes place between the FW contractor and the MS administrations (or contractors) performing the CAP checks.
+These specifications are intended also to describe these interactions. - 1.2.3 This document is available in the 'Documentation' section of the GCAP Web application [4].

-1 The stakeholders, or actors, are the JRC, DG AGRI and the FW contractor acting as IPs and operators, and the MS administrations (or their contractor) performing the CAP checks.
+&lt;sup>1 The stakeholders, or actors, are the JRC, DG AGRI and the FW contractor acting as IPs and operators, and the MS administrations (or their contractor) performing the CAP checks.